 Even nowadays, lenders still surprise the mortgage market with how large the variances can be between lenders in how much they will lend.
 Some seem to penalise low-earners, and some may see pension contributions as a fixed outgoing so would often lend, say a public sector worker with a big pensions deduction less than a private sector and so on.

-In order to gain the best chances to maximise your borrowing capacity to obtain the home that you’ve set your sights on, then you’ll need a First Time Buyer Mortgage Broker in Nottingham by your side to carry out the proper research into the market on your behalf to see who will lend you which amount.
+In order to gain the best chances to maximise your borrowing capacity to obtain the home that you’ve set your sights on, then you’ll need a first time buyer mortgage advisor in Nottingham by your side to carry out the proper research into the market on your behalf to see who will lend you which amount.

 One of our first time buyer mortgage advisors in Nottingham will work out your finances with you to ensure that the repayments that you settle for feel comfortable to you.